Ezhil2389/bank-statement-matcher-kuvera/README.md

-# Getting Started with Create React App
+# React Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contains the frontend code for the Kuvera Bank Statement Matcher.

+## Files
+- **App.css**: CSS file containing styling for the React components.
+- **App.js**: Main JavaScript file containing the React components and logic for handling file uploads and displaying the matched transactions table.

 ## Available Scripts